 Entrance Exams Required for Studying in the UK

-With 18 of its universities ranking in the global top 100 by the QS World University Rankings 2021, the UK is a popular choice for international studies by most students across the world.
-While the country offers a great cultural experience, international exposure and world-class degrees, you may need to take some standardised tests to fulfil your university application.
+With 18 of its universities ranking in the global top 100 by the QS World University Rankings 2022, the UK is a popular choice for international studies by most students across the world.
+While the country offers a great cultural experience, international exposure, and world-class degrees, you may need to take some standardized tests to fulfill your university application.

 English language proficiency tests